PFAS (Per- and Polyfluoroalkyl Substances) Resources

 Interactive Map: NH DES PFAS Sampling in New Hampshire

-CBS News article on PFAS
+CBS News article on federal PFAS regulations:

 https://www.cbsnews.com/news/epa-first-ever-drinking-water-regulations-pfas-forever-chemicals/